Login to complete an entry or to access judging materials

 The following conditions also apply:

-7. Articles, photographs and other print and digital content cannot be entered in more than one category except as part of an entry in the following categories: General Excellence, Design, Photography, Website and Social Media.
+7. Articles, photographs and other print and digital content cannot be entered in more than one category except as part of an entry in General Excellence, Design and Photography and Website.

-8. Special sections or special issues of print magazines are eligible only if they were distributed to the full and customary list of subscribers and newsstands except for entries in General Excellence, which may include one special-interest or newsstand-only publication.
+8. Special sections or special issues of print magazines are eligible only if they were distributed to the full and customary list of subscribers and newsstands except for entries in General Excellence and Design and Photography, which may include one special-interest or newsstand-only publication.

-9. Excerpts serialized from fiction and nonfiction books are not eligible except as part of an entry in the following categories: General Excellence, Design, Photography, Website and Social Media.
+9. Excerpts serialized from fiction and nonfiction books are not eligible except as part of an entry in General Excellence, Design and Photography and Website.

-10. Programs intended for broadcast on radio and television are not eligible.
+10. Programs primarily intended for broadcast on radio and television are not eligible for entry.

 11. A website channel may submit entries separately from its parent site if the channel has an independent brand identity.

 12. Entries that include content funded or produced in partnership by two or more media organizations will not be accepted in any category in which one of the partners has already submitted the maximum number of entries allowed.
-Each partner will receive recognition for any entry selected as a finalist or winner.
+Media organizations that fund or partner in the production of a finalist or winner will each receive a certificate of recognition or an Ellie.

 13. Entries found to be in violation of commonly accepted editorial standards, including the ASME Guidelines for Editors and Publishers, may be disqualified at any time.